underhillanna/PhotosynQ-Documentation/tutorials/_getting_started.md

 1. You can create an account from the [website](https://photosynq.org/), the desktop app, or the mobile app.
 	- Using the website: click on the ‘sign up’ button in the upper right corner of the website.
-	- Using the desktop app: Download the **PhotosynQ** app from the chrome [webstore](https://chrome.google.com/webstore/category/apps) and select "sign up."
+	- Using the desktop app: Download the **Desktop** app from [PhotosynQ](https://photosynq.org/software) and select "sign up."
-	- Using the mobile app: Download the **PhotosynQ** app from the Google [Playstore](https://play.google.com/store/apps/details?id=org.photosynq.android.photosynq) and select "no account?
+	- Using the mobile app: Download the **Mobile** app from the Google [Playstore](https://play.google.com/store/apps/details?id=org.photosynq.android.photosynq) and select "no account?
 Register here."
 2. Create a username and password for your account.
 This login will be used across the PhotosynQ platform.
 3. Check your email for a confirmation.
 	- If you do not see it, check your spam folder.